-Note: MySQL has a setting (max_allowed_packet) that sets a limit on the amount of data that can be returned by the database server.
+Note: MySQL has a setting (max\allowed\packet) that sets a limit on the amount of data that can be returned by the database server.
 To avoid issues in the future this value needs to be larger that the largest record in your repository.
 How large will the largest record be?
 We can't advise on that - it depends on how you use Enterprise Architect.
 Typically the largest element items are embedded documents and images, or baselines of large Packages.
-It is not unusual for customers to require a max_allowed_packet of 128M or, in some environments, even larger than that.
+It is not unusual for customers to require a max\allowed\packet of 128M or, in some environments, even larger than that.

-Ste Action p 1.
+Ste p Action 1.
 1 Create a new empty database and configure it to your preferences, making sure to configure the correct character set and collation.
 The exact method you use to create the database is not important to this discussion, therefore use the most convenient or familiar method.
 For example the MySQL SQL command to create a new database called 'ea1558' is: > create schema 'ea1558'; 1.
 2 Open your SQL management console of choice (such as MySQL Workbench) and connect to the new database.
 1. 3 Download EASchema_1558_MySQL.sql from the Sparx Systems website and open it in your SQL management console of choice.

-- 1. Run EASchema 1558 MySQL.sql to create the - 4 required database tables.
+1. 4 Run EASchema_1558_MySQL.sql to create the required database tables.